Lisa Gora - Business Law and Healthcare Attorney in NJ

 Phi Beta Kappa

-Ms. Gora serves on the Young Professionals Council (“YPC”) of the American Health Lawyers Association (“AHLA”) for the third consecutive year and holds the position of Social Media Coordinator for Medical Staff, Credentialing, and Peer Review Practice Group of AHLA and the Health and Hospital Law Section of the New Jersey State Bar Association.
-She is also the YPC liaison to the Women’s Leadership Institute of AHLA.
-She graduated from New York Law School.
+Ms. Gora serves as a Vice Chair on the Medical Staff, Credentialing, and Peer Review Practice Group of AHLA and also is on the Board of the Health and Hospital Law Section of the New Jersey State Bar Association.

 Area of Emphasis:

 Physician Employment Arrangements-contract drafting and negotiations

 Ambulatory Surgery Centers (ASCs)

 Asset Purchase Agreements

 Memberships:American Health Lawyers Association